beratkrts/instagram-influencer-analysis/README.md

 - **Numerical Features**:
   - Attributes such as engagement rate, follower count, and average likes/comments per post.
   - These features are scaled using **StandardScaler** to ensure they are on a comparable scale, allowing the linear regression model to make accurate predictions.
-- **Textual Features**:
-  - Captions are processed using **TfidfVectorizer**, transforming the raw text into numerical vectors that represent the relative importance of terms in predicting the like count.

 ### 3. **Text Preprocessing**
 The system applies several preprocessing steps to textual data, such as:
 - Cleaning and normalizing text by removing special characters, URLs, and numbers.
 - Stemming Turkish text using the Turkish Stemmer.
-- Removing common and irrelevant words using custom stopwords.

 ### 4. **Feature Engineering**
 Key features are derived from raw data, such as:
-- **Engagement Rate**: Average likes divided by follower count.
+- **Engagement Rate**: Sum of average likes and average comments divided by follower count.
 - **Logarithmic Features**: Log transformations of numerical features like likes and followers to reduce skewness.
 - **Custom Stopwords**: Dynamically generated to filter irrelevant or overly frequent words in captions.